 Average rating: 6/10

 “Tastes sharp, not salty.”

 Mt.
 Olive brought us back to the qualities of a classic dill pickle.
-The brand jumped higher in our ratings as it delivered a good crunch and looked plump and hearty on the plate.
+The brand jumped onto our radar as it delivered a good crunch and looked plump and hearty on the plate.
 Its brine had a strong vinegar profile, but it didn’t overwhelm our taste buds.
-Compared to Vlasic, the pickles were slightly sweeter.
-The brand didn’t have much salt in it, which could be the reason for its bronze medal.
-(Or the fact that the pickles were bright yellow.
-We like our pickles to be green, thank you.)
+Compared to other brands, these pickles tasted slightly sweeter.
+Though, the brand didn’t have much salt in it, which could be the reason it didn’t get full marks.
+(Or the fact that the pickles were bright yellow.)

 Average rating: 6.6/10